Thank you, Lord, for delicious food, all in moderation of course!

 - Mix cream cheese with hand-held electric mixer until smooth while adding clam broth, garlic, lemon juice, Worcestershire sauce, hot sauce, paprika, salt, and black pepper.

-- Add clams and mix together with a spoon.
+- Add clams and mix together with a spoon or spatula.

 - Sprinkle the top with some additional paprika before serving.